Ahsan-Ullah1871/Framer-motion/README.md

 ## Introduction

-This project is designed to help you learn and implement Framer  Motion using Next.js.
+This project is designed to  learn and implement Framer  Motion using Next.js.
 Framer  Motion is a library for creating smooth animations and transitions in your web applications.